-Powdered sugar or cinnamon sugar for dusting, if desired
+Powdered sugar or cinnamon sugar for dusting as needed, if desired

 - Place the potatoes in a medium saucepan, cover with cold water by 2 inches and season generously with salt.
 Bring to a boil, reduce heat and simmer until very tender.

 - Drain potatoes RESERVING 1 and 1/2 cups of the potato cooking water.
 Drain and mash the potatoes until smooth (do not use milk, butter or other seasoning – just mash the cooked potato).
 Set the mashed potatoes aside and cool slightly.

 - In a medium bowl, stir together the mashed potatoes, reserved potato cooking water, sugar and yeast.
 Cover with a towel and let the mixture sit for 20 minutes; it will look foamy.

 - Using a sieve, strain the mixture into a large bowl, smoothing out any lumps.
 Stir in the eggs and melted butter.

 - Stir 5 cups of the flour, 1 cup at a time, until a dough starts to form.
 Gently knead the remaining 1 cup of flour in until the dough pulls away from the sides of the bowl and forms a large ball.
 Cover with a towel and put in a warm place to rise for 3 hours.

 - Dust some flour onto a baking sheet.
 Set aside.

 - On a well-floured surface, roll out the dough to 1/2-inch thick.
 Cut into 3 inch squares or 3 inch rounds.
 (Squares result in less waste and re-working of dough.)
 Set on the floured baking sheet.
 Cover lightly with a towel, and let rise for 30 minutes.

-- Line a baking sheet with a split brown paper bag or paper towel for draining of the fried fasnachts..
+- Line a baking sheet with a brown paper bag or paper towel for draining of the fried fasnachts..

 - In a deep fryer or Dutch oven, pour enough oil to fill no more than halfway up the side.
 Heat the oil to 365F degrees.